cobianzo/cartelera-scrap/README.md

     [2] => 2025-06-01
 )
-- Refactor: ideally we loop all shows and save all relevant information in the results option table. then we render those results in the table. (at the mo it calculates de output results as we render that table html)
+- Refactor: ideally we loop all shows and save all relevant information in the results option table. then we render those results in the table. (at the mo it calculates de output results as we render that table html) - WIP
+- Don't evaluate 'Eventos Internacionales' ie https://www.ticketmaster.com.mx/search?q=Waitress&region=804

 WHAT IS THIS PROJECT